Our family of four moved into a much smaller home last year and we love it. Our new house is cozy and functional.

 3. Simplify Your Decor

-When decorating a small space less is more.
-Pick just the accent pieces and artwork you love and don’t try to fill every nook, cranny, wall, and corner with stuff.
-I had to give a lot of my artwork and accent pieces away because I didn’t have the space for them.
+When decorating a small space, don’t overdo it.
+Pick just the accent pieces and artwork you love and don’t try to fill every nook and cranny of your space.
+I gave a lot of my artwork and furniture away because I didn’t have space for them in our new home.
+This was difficult but it did make me appreciate the pieces that I have even more.

 Related Post: 6 DIY Interior Design Tips to Decorate Like a Pro.